JaGoLi/Libreboot-X200-Updated/libreboot_x200/libreboot/www/faq.md

 Engine](#intelme).
 It has all of the same basic security and freedom issues, although the implementation is wildly different.

-The Platform Security Processor (PSP) is built in on all Family 16h + systems (basically anything post-2013), and controls the main x86 core startup.
+The Platform Security Processor (PSP) is built in on the AMD CPUs whose [architecture](https://en.wikipedia.org/wiki/List_of_AMD_CPU_microarchitectures) is Late Family 16h (Puma), Zen 17h or later (and also on the AMD GPUs which are GCN 5th gen (Vega) or later).
+On the CPUs, a PSP controls the main x86 core startup.
 PSP firmware is cryptographically signed with a strong key similar to the Intel ME.
 If the PSP firmware is not present, or if the AMD signing key is not present, the x86 cores will not be released from reset, rendering the system inoperable.

 The PSP is an ARM core with TrustZone technology, built onto the main CPU die.
 As such, it has the ability to hide its own program code,